rust-lang/rfcs/text/3493-precise-pre-release-cargo-update.md

 There are two ways we could go about solving this.

 - Only add the implicit `-0` to the upper bound if there is no pre-release on the lower bound.
-- Accept the existance of this unexpected behaviour.
+- Accept the existence of this unexpected behaviour.

 Either way, it may be desirable to introduce a dedicated warning for this case.